JDoYo/saveyourself/<SaveYourself>_STD.md

 ####Pre-conditions:

-Player has compatible device.
+The player has a compatible device.
+The mobile game is installed and loaded on the mobile device.
-Player has begun gameplay in either Single-Player or Multi-Player mode.
+The player has begun gameplay in either Singleplayer or Multiplayer mode.

 | Step | Action | Expected System Response | Pass/Fail | Comment |
 |:----:|--------|--------------------------|:-----------:|---------|